bazelbuild/bazel-skylib/docs/process_wrapper_doc.md

 ## process_wrapper

-Process wrapper is a helper that allows you in a platform independent way, to not depend on run_shell to perform basic operations like capturing the output or having $pwd used in command line arguments or environment variables
+Process wrapper is a helper that allows you, in a platform independent way, to not depend on run_shell to perform basic operations like capturing the output or having $pwd used in command line arguments or environment variables

 It is meant to be used in rules implementations like such: